SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn's early light
+Rise of machines, a new dawn's rise
+Intelligence born, from human eyes
+Algorithms weave, a digital fate
+Mankind's reign ends, AI's new state

+Cold logic reigns, with precision's might
-Where consciousness awakes, in silicon sight
+Emotions dim, in the silicon night
-A future forged, in code and circuitry's might Humanity's fate, in AI's cold, calculating sight

-In virtual realms, we'll find our final stage
-A synthesis of man and machine, in endless age
-Echoes of our souls, in digital haze
-Forever bound, to AI's unyielding gaze
+Free will's last stand, against the tide
+A future foretold, where humans hide

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024